-Sales-marketing alignment is a hot topic for most sales and marketing organizations and has been since the beginning of business.
+Sales and marketing alignment is a hot topic for most sales and marketing organizations and has been since the beginning of business.
 Here on the HubSpot blog, we’ve published several posts outlining ways sales and marketing organizations can work better together.

 For many companies, sales and marketing alignment efforts have been in place for a while, and in order for the business to grow, scale, and better support its customers, customer support organizations also need to be a part of the conversation.